 Five minutes later I was settling down on a tiny folding chair to watch ‘This Wide Night’.
 Two dozen of us sitting in the bowels of a pub, so convincingly transformed into a gloomy bedsit that watching the performance felt less like being a part of an audience and more like a peeping tom collective, staring through the window and into someone else’s fascinating life.

-Not that every show was perfect, of course but even then there was often something to enjoy.
+Not that every show was perfect, of course but even then, there was often something to enjoy.
 Arriving for one event I was asked by a performer if I’d mind being renamed Barbara then handed a pad of stage directions so that I could act as her prompt.
-In another show, I watched a poet drinking a whole bottle of wine on stage and confronting the audience, so completely involving them that, by the end, everyone in the room was an active participant in the show.
+In another, I watched a poet drinking a whole bottle of wine on stage and confronting the audience, so completely involving them that, by the end, everyone in the room was an active participant in the show.
 The line between artist and audience completely blurred.
-These were experiences that you cannot plan for so become special in their own right.
+These were experiences that you cannot plan for, so become special in their own right.

-Midway through the festival, I asked my boss for time off so that I could catch a 1:30pm performance of ‘Janet’ at the Kings Arms, leading to the sort of conversation that had become typical by that point.
+Midway through the festival, I asked my boss for time off so that I could catch a lunchtime performance of ‘Janet’ at the Kings Arms, leading to the sort of conversation that had become typical for me by that point.
 “It’s a puppet show,” I told her.
 “But with a lump of dough.”

 “So, how was it?” she asked me the next day.